sigasi/sigasi_insights/content/manual/views.md

 # Outline view

-The Outline view displays the contents of the active file, in terms of the HDL objects that it contains.
+The Outline View displays the contents of the active file, in terms of the HDL objects that it contains.

 You can sort the elements in the outline alphabetically, by enabling the